simphony/simphony-common/README.rst

 ------------------

-The ``simphony`` library is the core component of the SimPhoNy Framework, information on setting up the framework are provided on a separate repository https://github.com/simphony/simphony-framework.
+The ``simphony`` library is the core component of the SimPhoNy Framework; information on setting up the framework is provided on a separate repository https://github.com/simphony/simphony-framework.